 Meander up switchbacks toward Pine Knoll, where you’ll take in wondrous views of the park, including Checkerboard Mesa, Kaibab Plateau, and Glendale Bench.
 Forget virtual-reality attractions — real reality on a horse is where it’s at.

-If you’re worried about getting saddle sore, or you’re just a beginner, this shorter tour might be more your style.
-It’s a peaceful ride through trees and open areas that’s sure to spur a natural, legal love of horses.
+If you’re worried about getting saddle sore, or you’re just a beginner, this tour might be more your style.
+After a brief lesson, it’s a peaceful ride to the mouth of a slot canyon.

 Admit it — you’ve daydreamed about riding off into the sunset atop your trusty steed at least a time or two.
 Now you can actually do it.
 Saddle up and soak in the views of Zion as the sun sets in the west.
 Yippee-ki-yay, partner.

 This is adventure time in its purest form.
-Nothing but you, the wilderness, and the feet you walked in on.
-Okay, sure, you’ll have a guide and your crew.
+Nothing but you, the wilderness and the feet you walked in on.
+OK, sure, you’ll have a guide and your crew.
 But when you lace up for a hike, you’re ready to connect with Zion as intimately as possible.
-This particular activity may be more low-key than a typical theme-park ride, but when you find yourself standing hundreds of feet above a mind-blowing landscape, it’s no less breathtaking.
+This particular activity may be more low-key than a typical theme park ride, but when you find yourself standing hundreds of feet above a mind-blowing landscape, it’s no less breathtaking.

 See the secrets of Zion during a full day of guided exploration.
-Choose from iconic locations like Angels Landing, the Narrows, Canyon Overlook, and a dozen more.
-Don’t forget to bring water, sunscreen, your camera, and a cheery disposition.
+Choose from iconic locations such as Angels Landing and Bryce Canyon.
+Don’t forget to bring water, sunscreen, your camera and a cheery disposition.

 Start in the morning.
 Or start in the afternoon.
 This half-day hike is a choose-your-own-adventure kind of thing.
 No matter when you get going, you’re sure to have the time of your life (there are no corners here to put Baby in).